csci3444-edisonQuiceno/ex6_npm_nodeJS_hello/README.md

 node hello_nodeJS.js
 node hello_nodeJS
 ```

+## nodeJS web application using http module from nodeJS
 + to create a simplest web app and serve it in a simple http web server, edit file "hello_webApp_nodeJs.js" with below content
 ```
 // Load HTTP module, which is a simple http web server, that comes as part of nodeJs install